|

 Note that for file descriptors referring to inodes (pipes

-and sockets, see above), those inodes still have
+and sockets, see above), those inodes still have permission

-permission bits and ownership information distinct from
+bits and ownership information distinct from those of the

 $ echo test | sudo -u nobody cat